Saddle point preconditioners for weak-constraint 4D-Var: Numerical framework

-By computing the first component of $ \mathbfcal{P}_I^{-1}\bfx$, $\mathbf{c}_1$, prior to the final component, we can apply the inexact constraint preconditioner with the same dominant costs-per-iteration as an application of the block diagonal preconditioner.
-This would introduce additional communication constraints for a parallel implementation, but saves the cost of a second application of $\widehat{\bfL}^{-\top}$.
+By computing the first component of $ \mathbfcal{P}_I^{-1}\mathbf{v}$, $\mathbf{c}_1$, prior to the final component, we can apply the inexact constraint preconditioner with the same dominant costs-per-iteration as an application of the block diagonal preconditioner.
+This saves the cost of a second application of $\widehat{\bfL}^{-\top}$.
 An additional advantage of the inexact constraint preconditioner is that it does not require the application of $\widehat{\bfD}^{-1}$ to a vector, and hence may result in significant computational savings for challenging choices of $\bfD$.

-We note that all of the experiments in Section~\ref{sec:NumExpt} run the Krylov subspace methods to convergence to a tolerance of $10^{-6}.$ This is in contrast to most operational data assimilation implementations, where a small number of fixed iterations are applied.
+We note that all of the experiments in Section~\ref{sec:NumExpt} run the Krylov subspace methods to convergence to a { relative} tolerance of $10^{-6}$.
+This is in contrast to most operational data assimilation implementations, where a small number of fixed iterations are applied.
 Due to the inclusion of the Lagrange multipliers in the residual of the saddle point formulation, we no longer have monotonic decrease of the objective cost.
 Running our experiments to convergence ensures a fair comparison between each preconditioner.
 We leave the investigation of the non-monotonicity for each preconditioner to future work.

 }}